Hamiltonian of polymatrix zero-sum games: Additional results

 Since the repeated indices are summed over and hence act as the dummies, one finds that the vectors on both sides of the Hessian $H_{j_{2m+1}}$ are the same.
 Thus, from the positive-definiteness of the Hessian, we obtain

 The equality is attained when $\strategies(t)=\strategies^\ast$ or $\coeff=0$, for which the system reduces to the ordinary FTRL dynamics. \end{proof}

-This generalized DFTRL algorithm reduces to \thmref{thm:dftrl} at $m=0$.
-The generalized perturbation (\ref{eq:perturbation-general}) might have nice properties for learning in games, such as an improvement in the convergence rate.
-We, however, do not discuss such aspects here and leave the study for future work.
+This generalized DFTRL algorithm reduces to \thmref{thm:dftrl} when $m=0$.
+As discussed in the main text, the Hamiltonian (\ref{eq:ftrl-hamiltonian}) admits a one-parameter deformation of the dynamics that preserves the Hamiltonian.
+As an example, we examined the damping of the Fenchel coupling, for which \eref{eq:perturbation} was designed.
+While we have not yet been able to demonstrate its uniqueness, it is likely that any one-parameter deformation without derivative terms that damps the Fenchel coupling while conserving the Hamiltonian (\ref{eq:ftrl-hamiltonian}) will, up to a constant, be equivalent to \eref{eq:perturbation-general}.
+The generalized perturbation (\ref{eq:perturbation-general}) might have additional nice properties for learning in games, such as an improvement in the convergence rate.
+However, we do not discuss these aspects here and leave them for future work.